vu-ls/Crassus/README.md

 ## Code executed with unexpected privileges

 Crassus will look for privileged file operations to discover paths of interest.
 You may encounter a scenario where both a privileged and an unprivileged process access a path, but only the non-privileged process is the one that does the execution of what may be present.
+Alternatively, you may encounter a scenario where a parent process does run with privileges, but it may explicitly spawn child processes with lower privileges.

 ## Findings disappear on reboot